Waterboy1602/Addarr/README.md

 - Wrong login attempts are saved in `addarr.log`
 - Possibility to enable the Transmission-command only for admins
 - Possibility to change the entrypoints of the commands
-- Translated in English and Dutch
+- Translated in English, Dutch and Portuguese (Portugal)
 - Command to give an overview of all the other commands

 ## COMMANDS